 Current RTA focus

-RTA supports the installation of North Carolina’s first freeway on-ramp signals to relieve rush hour congestion along a segment of I-540 westbound in northwest Raleigh.
+RTA is pleased with the initial success of North Carolina’s first freeway on-ramp signals to relieve rush hour congestion along I-540 westbound in northwest Raleigh.

 “On-ramp signals,” also known as “ramp metering signals,” “ramp meters,” “ramp signals,” or “flow signals,” can help freeways remain free-flowing by regulating the flow of traffic entering the freeway during periods when the freeway mainline approaches congested conditions.